An ergonomist lists different health factors that can make us feel good around the office

 man sitting at a desk in an office

-3. Correct lighting
+3. Proper lighting

 A person looking into the camera and smiling